David Gordon Green's unrealized projects

-The following is a list of unproduced David Gordon Green projects in roughly chronological order.
 During his long career, American film director David Gordon Green has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these productions fell in development hell or were cancelled.

 2000s

-Untitled Science Fiction film
+Untitled sci-fi film

-In September 2001, Green told The Guardian that one of his future projects was a sci-fi flick in the vein of Tarkovsky.
-In a 2011 interview, when asked about his sci-fi epic, Green said "That's the best script I've ever read.
+In September 2001, Green told The Guardian that one of his future projects was a three-hour long sci-fi epic in the vein of [Andrei] Tarkovsky.
+The project was apparently a starring vehicle for Paul Rudd at one point.
+In a 2011 interview, when asked about the project, Green said "That's the best script I've ever read.
 My buddy George Smith, who's one of the writers on my cartoon series Good Vibes, wrote it.
 I'd want to direct it or support it or produce it."

 Untitled Western film

-Another project Green discussed was a script about heroin addicts in the Wild West.
+Another early project Green discussed was a "Gothic, southern epic" script about heroin addicts in the Wild West.
+If made, Green said he planned to relocate a West Virginia landscape on a British sound stage.
 Later, in 2011, Green said, "Nobody will finance that shit.
 I've been trying to get that made for ten years."